 Forest Hill is a tiny village located in the state of Louisiana.
 With a population of 604 people and just one neighborhood, Forest Hill is the 275th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Forest Hill is generally considered to be a blue-collar town.
-39.36% of the Forest Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Forest Hill is a village of professionals, farmers, fishers, or foresters, and sales and office workers.
-There are especially a lot of people living in Forest Hill who work in farm management occupations (18.09%), sales jobs (16.67%), and architecture and engineering (13.83%).
+When you are in Forest Hill, you'll notice that it is more blue-collar than most other communities in America.
+44.68% of Forest Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Forest Hill is a village of professionals, sales and office workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Forest Hill who work in sales jobs (18.09%), farm management occupations (17.02%), and architecture and engineering (14.36%).

 In addition, many people in Forest Hill have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-The education level of Forest Hill citizens is substantially higher than the typical US community, as 30.10% of adults in Forest Hill have at least a bachelor's degree.
+The overall education level of Forest Hill is somewhat higher than in the average US city of 21.84%: 28.60% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Forest Hill in 2022 was $27,700, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $110,800 for a family of four.
+The per capita income in Forest Hill in 2022 was $31,093, which is upper middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $124,372 for a family of four.
 However, Forest Hill contains both very wealthy and poor people as well.

 The most common language spoken in Forest Hill is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.